-FCPS transports about 31,000 students every school day.
-The walking distance to bus stops is no more than 0.5 miles.
-Parents are responsible for overseeing students as they walk to school or transporting them if the most practical, direct walking route to school is 1.25 miles or less for grades pre-K through 5 (except at primary schools) or 1.75 miles or less for grades 6-12 (the Superintendent can allow exceptions for safety).
-Parents of students enrolled in a school outside their attendance area are responsible for transporting their children (see BOE Policy 441).
+FCPS has 437 school buses in its fleet and transports about 31,000 students every school day.
+The walking distance to bus stops is no more than 0.5 miles. - Parents are responsible for overseeing students as they walk to school or transport them if the most practical, direct walking route to school is longer than 1.25 miles for grades pre-K through 5 (except at primary schools) or longer than 1.75 miles for grades 6-12 (the Transportation Department and Superintendent may extend the distance as identified in BOE Policy 441).
+Parents of students enrolled in a school outside their attendance area are responsible for transporting their children.

 Students may ride only their assigned bus.
 Inviting friends home on the bus makes it hard for schools and bus drivers to account for students and can cause bus capacity problems.
 In an emergency, principals may approve a parent's request to allow a child to ride another bus (bus drivers will need a note signed by the parent and school administration).

 Transportation to jobs, social meetings, and other non-school events is a parental responsibility.
 If a bus needs to return a student to school for any reason, the school will notify their parent or guardian.

 Schools must use FCPS vehicles to transport students from school to school, from school to extracurricular activities and on field trips.
 With written parent permission, principals may allow students to travel in vehicles driven by FCPS employees or authorized parents or, in the case of high school students, to drive themselves.
 Students can't drive other students to school-sponsored activities.

 At the Bus Stop